Support Is Growing For A Universal Designated Hitter In Major League Baseball

 — Derrick Goold (@dgoold) July 17, 2018

 For all the talk, Commissioner Rob Manfred has said that nothing is happening imminently.
 If anything does happen, it will likely be as part of a collective bargaining agreement.
-The Wall Street Journal also reported that he said that even though talks are inching toward change, there is a lot of hesitation to change the NL style of play forever, and that “The most likely outcome remains the status quo,”.
+The Wall Street Journal also reported that he said that even though talks are inching toward change, there is a lot of hesitation to change the NL style of play forever, and that “The most likely outcome remains the status quo.”

 Commissioner Rob Manfred on universal DH: "If you get rid of the DH in the National League, there is a brand of baseball that is done.
 I think there is going to be some hesitation with respect to that."